 All parents have the opportunity to meet the class teacher at a learning review in the Autumn and Spring terms each year.
 At these meetings progress and next steps are discussed.
 In the Summer term parents receive an annual report for their child it will state how well the child has met age related expectations and what their next steps are.

 In the Foundation Stage an ongoing assessment record is maintained for each pupil.
+At the start of the academic year all pupils take part in Baseline assessments.
+The finding from these are used to inform planning.
 At the end of the year practitioners report the final assessment in the annual school report.
 Outcomes are also reported to the Local Authority and Government.

 At the end of year 1 a phonics check is carried out with each child on a 1 to 1 basis.
 The results of this diagnostic check are reported to parents, the Local Authority and Department for Education.
 Parents are informed in the annual report.

 Teachers assess whether or not a child has met age related expectations in all subjects.
-The assessments for reading, writing and maths are forwarded to the middle school and Local Authority at the end of year 4.
+The assessments for reading, writing and maths are forwarded to the middle school at the end of year 4.
 Parents are informed in the annual report.

 Meeting Individual Needs